albersonmiranda/fio/cran-comments.md

 In this version I have:

+* Rewrite `r6.R` documentation to address Konstanze's instructions.
+* Refactor `$set_max_threads()` method for better parallelism control and error handling.
+* Comply with CRAN's policies by building offline:
   * Pass "--offline" flag to `cargo build` to avoid online compilation.
   * Included compressed Rust dependencies in order to compile offline.
-* Rewrite `r6.R` documentation to address Konstanze's instructions.
 * Added `configure` and `configure.win` files with 'Cargo' installation instructions when needed but not found.

 ## Ressubmission